 How a Tax Preparer Differs

 Do you know who is doing your taxes?
-CPAs are tax preparers, but all tax preparers aren’t necessarily CPAs.
-In contrast, a tax preparer is not bound to the rules, certifications, and standards that are expected of certified public accountants.
+A tax preparer is not bound to the rules, certifications, and standards that are expected of certified public accountants.
 They do not need to have any specific education or qualification requirements in order to be paid to file tax returns, nor are they required to seek any type of licensing.
 Their main focus is on tax preparation.
 A tax preparer professional’s job is to calculate, prepare, and file income tax returns on behalf of their clientele.
 The tax relationships with non-credentialed tax preparers are often seasonal on an as needed basis.

 Why Choose a CPA?